Hope you survived the little tirade in the last post. All is forgiven.

-So it was with a bit of an expentant parent looksee, that we turned up on a mostly couldy day and looked around the carpark.
+So it was with a bit of an expectant parent looksee, that we turned up on a mostly cloudy day and looked around the carpark.
 And there they were, clever pair, way down the range, and out of camera reach.

 “Perhaps he’ll come over to hunt along the river edge,” says she.
 So we meandered on along the river bank.

 Continue reading “Surprise!
 A Hobby at the Office”

 Flow with whatever is happening

 This is the ultimate.